department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/product-documentation/representative-status-widget/product-outline-representative-status-widget.md

 We are also partnering with the Profile and MyVA teams to include a version of the representative status information that better matches existing design patterns.

-Longer term ideas for Find a Representative are stored in our [ARM Future Ideas](https://dsva.slack.com/docs/T03FECE8V/F06JUJ4CR19) Slack canvas.
+Longer term ideas for the Representative Status Widget are stored in our [ARM Future Ideas](https://dsva.slack.com/docs/T03FECE8V/F06JUJ4CR19) Slack canvas.

 #### Communications